-5. Budget Justification Narrative
+4. Budget Justification Narrative

-After filling out the SF-424A Budget and detailed line-item budget (above), use a separate file to describe each of the budget expenses in detail.
+After filling out the SF-424A Budget (above), use a separate file to describe each of the budget expenses in detail.
 See section I. Other Information: Guidelines for Budget Submissions below for further information.

-6. Attachments
+5. Attachments

-- 1-page Curriculum Vitae (CV) or resume of key personnel who are proposed for the program.
-Include name, work history and experience or qualifications. - Letters of support from project partners describing the roles and responsibilities of each partner - If your organization has a Negotiated Indirect Cost Rate Agreement (NICRA) and includes NICRA charges in the budget, include your latest NICRA as a PDF file. - Official permission letters, if required for program activities.
+- 1-page Curriculum Vitae (CV) or resume of key personnel who are proposed for the program - Letters of support from project partners describing the roles and responsibilities of each partner - If your organization has a Negotiated Indirect Cost Rate Agreement (NICRA) and includes NICRA charges in the budget, include your latest NICRA as a PDF file. - Official permission letters, if required for program activities.